 Does it seem like the broker is held to less stringent standards than the average taxpayer?
 Keep in mind that your broker is not privy to all your accounts across multiple firms, the identity of your spouse and all of their accounts, nor does it know what companies you may control.
 That would be a logistical nightmare!
 Plus, the term “substantially identical” leaves quite a bit of room for interpretation.
-So unless the IRS creates a database tying multiple securities together, brokers cannot realistically track all applicable transactions.
+Therefore, brokers cannot realistically track all applicable transactions.

-Wash sales can be complicated—the rules, the tracking, and the adjustment reporting can certainly turn into a real chore.
+Wash sales can be complicated—the wash sale tax rules, the tracking, and the adjustment reporting can certainly turn into a real chore.
 In general, awareness of the factors that trigger a wash sale is the best way to avoid being surprised by these adjustments, come tax time.
 The alternative?
-Never sell at loss, ever.
+Never sell at loss, and repurchase within the 61 day window, ever.
 No additional tracking required!
 But that, of course, is easier said than done.

 Check out our Tax Wash Sales Rule video (if you’re logged in to your TD Ameritrade account, this is also located in the Tax Center).
 The video offers examples and diagrams to explain this complex rule.

 You can also give us a call.
 Client Services is available 24/7.
 To speak with a Tax Services Representative, call during standard business hours (Monday–Friday, 9 a.m. to 5:30 p.m.
 ET).

 Financial Communications Society 2016